• Mental Simulations and Other Ways to Make Better Decisions

 Great read, direct and to the point.
 No fluff.
 Great for reference.

-• The Importance of First Line Leaders
+• The Language of Leaders

 • Dropping Your Tools: Letting Go of Non-Productive Habits